 As you read this you travel the Arc of Life, you and I have no way of knowing where our cross lies at this moment, the only certainty is that we shall return at some point to our resting place.

 The Buddha said “The trouble is you think you have time.”

 So what’s your thing?
 You’re gift to the world?
 What are you putting off?
 For whom?

 On behalf of a planet that is desperate for someone just like you, I ask you to find it and give it away.

 Focus on what makes you feel alive, and be that.

 Notice what helps others and do that.

-Nothing energises you like being true to who you really are so follow your heart, not the crowd and live your life on purpose.
+Nothing energises you like being true to who you really are.